The Doctors Manitoba Board has established compensation criteria for the 2019 CME Rebate Fund as follows:

-- A physician qualifies for a rebate only if the physician (or the physician’s corporation) receives a fee-for-service payment from Manitoba Health in calendar 2018
+- A physician qualifies for a rebate only if the physician (or the physician’s corporation) receives income from Manitoba Health in calendar 2019

 - directly under his/her own billing number, or

 - paid for CME expenses in calendar 2019 — or his/her expenses were paid by a medical partnership/private clinic/university department to which he/she belonged and the source of that payment was a fund created from the earnings of the physicians in that department, group, partnership etc., and

 - held full registration with the College of Physicians and Surgeons of Manitoba.
 For greater clarity, the program is not available to physicians who, throughout the benefit program year, held a short-term license, or whose license status was NR or OR, or who were on the supplementary or education register.

 - Physicians who directly or indirectly receive CME compensation from a salaried or other alternate funded contract negotiated by Doctors Manitoba may also claim under this Doctors Manitoba program if they also earned income in Manitoba in 2019.
 However, the rebate payable through the fee-for-service Rebate Fund will be reduced by the amount of rebate received from those other income sources.
 (Please refer to Frequently Asked Questions.)